If you have questions...

 When you log in, the first page you reach is the Member Management Page.
 Click on the link that says My Payment Methods.
 You'll see a listing of your credit card, which you can edit if you wish to continue with your subscription.

 There are actually two parts to the website.
 Each part contains the same unique educational videos, but they are presented differently.
 If you need continuing education credit hours or would like documentation of the time you spent, you should sign up for a Certificate Course.
+These courses were just UPGRADED as of November, 2019.
 You would choose either Level 1 or Level 1+2 -- you cannot just take Level 2, since Level 1 is a pre-requisite.
 These are structured such that you watch the videos in each section, but you have to pass a quiz before you can move on.
-Level 1 has 15 sections (equivalent to 12 contact hours) and teaches the basics all the way up to complex arrhythmias.
-Level 2 has 10 sections (with 8 additional contact hours) that pick up where Level 1 leaves off and goes over the finer points of reading a full 12-lead ECG.
+Level 1 has 17 sections (equivalent to 12-14 contact hours) and teaches the basics all the way up to complex arrhythmias.
+Level 2 has 11 sections (with 8-10 additional contact hours) that pick up where Level 1 leaves off and goes over the finer points of reading a full 12-lead ECG.
 Each Level ends with a final exam.
-NPs, RNs, and EMS can claim accredited CE contact hours.
-Physicians can claim Category 2 CME credit hours.
+RNs and PAs can claim accredited CE contact hours.
+Physicians and other healthcare professionals can claim Category 2 CME credit hours.
 If you don't need a certificate and prefer just watching the videos (without the feedback of quizzes and tests) then the monthly subscription plan is for you.
 The plans are very affordable, and you can save additional money by signing up for an annual plan.
 Click here for the levels and prices.
 Monthly subscribers can watch the videos in any order, over and over again.
 Cancel at any time.
 This is a complete course, just no certificate at the end.

 There may have been a glitch in the registration process.
 If you do not receive an email immediately confirming that you successfuly subscribed, then something went wrong.
 That also means that your credit card was not charged.
 It is often necessary to just start over and reenter your information.
 The site will reject duplicate emails, so you won't be able to register twice and be will not be charged twice.
 If there are duplicate charges, we are happy to refund the inappropriate one.